 Resting at the foothills of Mount Kenya and the Aberdare Mountain Range, in central Kenya’s Laikipia County, the Ol Pejeta Conservancy is the largest black rhino sanctuary in East Africa.
 It is also home to the last three remaining northern white rhino in the world.
 Originally a working cattle ranch in…

 I can’t recommend Richard Pace and Southern Sky adventures enough!
 He’s been travelling all over the continent of Africa for the last 12 years and specializes in an otherwise unknown and intimidating territory.
-I didn’t know what to expect from South Africa but my trip… Read more “Adventure of a Lifetime”
+I didn’t know what to expect from South Africa but my trip went off without a hitch and was the adventure of a lifetime.
+Richard’s easy to talk to and most likely has the answer you need.
+Africa is obviously his passion and he loves sharing it with others – it’s not about the money for him.
+His mission is to ensure his customers have the best experience possible, bottom line.
+In a world of false advertising, rip-offs, over-promising/under-delivery, Richard rises above all the rest.
+I wouldn’t even consider going anywhere in Africa without Southern Sky Adventures.

 I relive that trip in my mind almost daily – it was the best travel experience I’ve ever had.
 Thank you for all you did to make it perfect.
-Your local knowledge of the people and places definitely were a plus – you couldn’t have… Read more “Best Travel Experience Ever”
+Your local knowledge of the people and places definitely were a plus – you couldn’t have picked more excellent guides, trackers or lodges.
+I must also add that you’re washing and folding my dirty clothes when we were in Cape Town was service above and beyond the call of duty!

 Our fall trip to Africa included 11 wonderful and diverse individuals for four venues, over a two week period.
 How can this many people enjoy themselves so much for this extended period of time?
 The answer is Richard Pace!
-You worked diligently to anticipate our… Read more “Worry-Free Group Experience”
+You worked diligently to anticipate our every need, and continued to work even as we slept.
+Few have ever experienced a worry-free vacation such as this one and today, I am one of those few.
+Your services allowed us to experience all and more that Africa has to offer, and none of the challenges.
+Thank you Richard, you earned this one!

 I had been looking forward to a trip to South Africa for many years, knowing how special it would be.
 It was all that and more because of Richard Pace and Southern Sky Adventures.
 His choice of accommodations, destinations and tours were perfect.
-Everywhere we… Read more “A different view of South Africa”
+Everywhere we went was superb and each destination showed a different view of South Africa.
+Every detail had been seen to and throughout the trip we were met with great hospitality, great attitudes and once in a lifetime experiences.”

 Southern Sky Adventures did a great job helping us to plan our trip to Africa.
 They covered all of the details—everything from flights and accommodations to safari essentials to in-country cell phone service to restaurant and activity recommendations.
-Richard even managed to make suggestions on… Read more “An Incredible Time”
+Richard even managed to make suggestions on how four women should not over pack…though we did not listen to those!
+We had an incredible time—I’m ready to go back!

 Please use our name as a reference.
 We had a great experience and an unforgettable vacation.
 Everything you planned for us was flawless.
 Date Travelled: 01 Jul 2017 – 07 Jul 2017 Accommodation: Yellow Aloe Guest House Destinations: Mozambique, Namibia, Rwanda, South Africa